Tree of Life Lutheran Bible Camp

 Camp dress code is motivated by 1 Corinthians 6, which reminds us that "your body is a temple of the Holy Spirit, who is in you...
 Therefore honor God with your body."
 See What to bring for the dress code in words and pictures.

 Visitors are not generally permitted, out of concern for the safety and security of all Tree of Life campers and staff, as well as the Capital Mountain Camp staff.
 However, parents and family of the campers are encouraged to come on Friday nights to watch the camp presentations.
 All visitors must obtain permission from the Camp Director prior to arrival, and must check in with the Camp Director upon arrival.
 Unapproved persons will not be allowed to come on to camp property.
 All decisions of the Camp Director are final.
 The Camp Director and the management of Capital Mountain Camp reserve the right to revoke camp attendance privileges for any person, at any time.
 Visitors will not be allowed to deter staff from supervising their campers, or to detract from the operation of the camp.
-Visitors will be charged for meals and overnight accommodations (if approved by the Camp Director) at the same rate as the host camp.

 Top of page | Send comments and questions to webmaster@TreeOfLifeBibleCamp.org |